Ammar-Azman/chat-gpt-pdf/README.md

     OPENAI_APIKEY="your-openai-api-key-bro"
     ```

-2. If you are using model from HunggingFace, please provide Huggingface ID and Huggingface Token within the apps (see on sidebar).
-Most model from HF is free to use!
+2. To use model from HunggingFace, please provide Huggingface ID and Huggingface Token within the apps (see on sidebar).
 Try `google/flan-t5-xxl` with your Huggingface Token. [create Hunggingface Token](https://huggingface.co/docs/hub/security-tokens)

 # Prompt Engineering